kynac1/project47_last_mile_logistics/julia_stuff/README.md

+# Julia OSM stuff

+This folder is for experimenting with julia packages that may be useful

-# To get these examples working:
+## To get these examples working:

 1. Install Julia: https://julialang.org/downloads/